 ABOUT HARDCOPY CARTEL

 Hi there!
 I’m Lindsey and I’m the director, plus… (insert here odd jobs that a small business owner does, I do those too).
-I’ve been running Hardcopy Cartel for two years and it’s gone through a lot of little phases.
+I’ve been running Hardcopy Cartel since 2016 and it’s gone through a lot of little phases.
 When it comes down to it, though, my values have always remained the same: passion for people.
 The happiness of people is my number one priority and there’s a lot of different ways I want to make that happen.

 Branding is my speciality.
 I work one on one with creatives who are looking for something that is a little out of the ordinary.
 Who do I mean when I say creatives?
 I mean podcasters, copywriters, hobbyist’s, photographers, interior designers, authors, potters, painters, and candle stick makers.
 The people who don’t fit the “clean” look, and instead want the “fun, creative, a little out there” look that’s still authentic to them and their brand.
 I want to create your best branding – logo design, submark, branding board, business cards, email signature, please follow the links to learn a little more on what they each mean from my blog posts.